minvws/nl-covid19-coronacheck-app-dgcg-integration/README.md

   }
 ```

-We currently build the test certificate into the assembly, if you want to use that (recommended for local development) then you can use this configuration:
+We currently build the test CMS certificate into the assembly, if you want to use that (recommended for local development for reasons mentioned earlier) then you can use this configuration:

 ```
   "Certificates": {